amatas/couchdiscover/README.md

 ## Environment variables used by couchdiscover:
 ### `couchdb` container:
-* `COUCHDB_ADMIN_USER`: username to use when enabling the node, required.
+* `COUCHDB_USER`: username to use when enabling the node, required.
-* `COUCHDB_ADMIN_PASS`: password to use when enabling the node, required.
+* `COUCHDB_PASSWORD`: password to use when enabling the node, required.
-* `ERLANG_COOKIE`: cookie value to use as the `.erlang.cookie`, not required, fails back to insecure cookie value when not set.
 * `COUCHDB_CLUSTER_SIZE`: not required, overrides the value of `spec.replicas` in the statefulset, should rarely be necessary to set.
 Don't set unless you know what you're doing.

 ### `couchdiscover` container: